Search

 Seafood Hot and Sour Soup Instructions

-• In a bowl, add the deveined small shrimp and scallops.
-Season them with a pinch of salt and white pepper.
+• Season with a pinch of salt and white pepper.
+Set aside.

-• In another bowl, mix together the second seasoning.
-Add the dark soy sauce, Chinkiang vinegar, white pepper, and sesame oil.
-(We will add this seasoning last so the color of the soup will be vibrant, and the taste will be right to the point without evaporating.)
+• In another bowl, mix the second seasoning: dark soy sauce, Chinkiang vinegar, white pepper, and sesame oil.
+This is added at the end to preserve the color and sharp flavor.

-• Add the fresh shiitake mushrooms, fresh wood ear mushrooms, bamboo shoots, carrots, and ginger.
-Boil for about 4 minutes until softened.
+• Add shiitake mushrooms, wood ear mushrooms, bamboo shoots, carrot, and ginger.
+Boil for 4 minutes until softened.

-• Add the soft tofu, shrimp, and scallops.
+• Add the tofu, shrimp, and scallops.
 Stir and boil for 1 minute.

-• Pour the cornstarch slurry inside slowly (3 tablespoons of cornstarch and 9 tablespoons of water).
-Stir until the soup is slightly thickened.
+• Stir in the cornstarch slurry (3 tablespoons cornstarch + 9 tablespoons water) and cook until slightly thickened.

-• Pour in the second sauce.
-Bring to a complete boil.
+• Add the second seasoning and bring the soup to a full boil.

 Leave a Comment